ovh/apache-airflow-provider-ovhcloud-ai/docs/index.md

 - Python >= 3.8
 - Apache Airflow >= 2.3.0
-- An OVHcloud account with AI products enabled
+- An OVHcloud account with a Public Cloud project

 ---